nightblade9/topical/README.md

 You can customize the theme by hand as you wish, or replace it outright.

+# Local Development

+You need Python 3.5+ and a modern browser (i.e. not IE6-8).
+To run locally, just run `python main.py <path to project repo>`, then from the `output` directory, run `python -m http.server` and hit up `localhost:8000`.

 # Designing a Theme

 TBD.
 For now, inspect the existing ones and code and reverse-engineer how they work.
 Quick reference below.